landevale/ga-classroom-display/README.md

 2. Login and hash password

 3. Write logic to check whether classroom @date/time is booked or not.
 IF(booked), display booking, ELSE display original cohort details if present

+## Notes:
+Min-width for calendarDisplay component is on Ln 172 (change the value to change the width of the table)